junxit/us-congress-bills-113/metadata.md

 - 2013-06-18 — Mr. Royce moved to suspend the rules and pass the bill.
 - 2013-06-18 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 424 - 0 (Roll no. 250). (text: CR H3706)
 - 2013-06-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 424 - 0 (Roll no. 250).(text: CR H3706)
+- 2013-06-19 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 90.